-Over the last few years, I have seen firsthand the significance and overall efficiency that body worn cameras and their recorded video can bring to the public, law enforcement and legal proceedings.
+Types of Video Work ProductsThere are a few different digital video recording platforms that I use when creating video work product.
+I often use VIEVU body worn cameras and HDSLR photography based cameras.
+Each of these of systems serves a purpose in assisting with a forensic investigation.
+Over the last few years, I have seen firsthand the significance and efficiency that body worn cameras and their recorded video can bring to the public, law enforcement, and legal proceedings.
 I personally use the VIEVU LE2 and LE3 body worn cameras.
 The LE3 records in 720p HD resolution and utilizes a 68 degree field of view.
-Other competitor cameras tend to use a 130 degree field of view, which captures a wider field of view but captures less detail.
-Detail is often more important when it comes to video evidence, which is one of the reasons I prefer to use VIEVU cameras.
+Other competitor cameras normally use a 130 degree field of view, which captures a wider field of view but less detail.
+And when it comes to video evidence, details are usually more important.